 In addition, the Data.gov site is also routinely reviewed for alignment with the latest Web Accessibility Initiative Guidelines for W3C.
 The Web Accessibility Initiative Guidelines at www.W3.org/WAI/ define how browsers, media players, and other “user agents” support people with disabilities and work assistive technologies.

-Images on the site contain 'alt tags,' which aid users who listen to the content of the site by using a screen reader, rather than reading the site.
-Likewise, a 'skip to' link provides these users with a method for bypassing the header and going directly to the main content each time a page is accessed.
+Images on the site contain “alt tags”, which aid users who listen to the content of the site by using a screen reader, rather than reading the site.
+Likewise, a “skip to” link provides these users with a method for bypassing the header and going directly to the main content each time a page is accessed.
 Text transcripts accompany audio clips, and closed captioning is available on videos.

 Users can get information regarding the accessibility of Adobe Portable Document Format (PDF) files from the Access Adobe website.

-What information is in the METRICS area?
+What information is in the Agency Participation (metrics) area?

 Metrics reporting on the following areas: Federal Agency participation and visitor statistics.